jj123llol/plasma-admin-web/Documentation.md

 # Adding Commands

-The "addcmd" Function Is Used To Make A Command, The Args Are The Name, What Shows Up On The Cmd List, And The Function.
+The "addcmd" Function Is Used To Make A Command, The Args Are The Name, What Shows Up On The Cmd List, The Function, And To Split The Args Or Not.

 The "getPlayer" Returns A List Of Player Instances With The Users That Contain The Inputed String In Their Display Or User.
 You Can Also Put "all", "others", "random" or "me".

-Example Of A Command:
+Example Of Commands:

 addcmd("kill", "kill (plr)", function(plr)
     local targets = getPlayer(plr)